-AUSTRALIAN FIRST NATIONS CAPT SECTOR INITIATIVE
+AUSTRALIAN FIRST NATIONS Circle

 Australia needs a thriving Australian Circus & Physical and Theatre sector with more than one significant First Nations-led company, a flow-through of Australian First Nations practitioners at all ages and career stages, significantly increased programming of First Nations work, and increased employment of First Nations practitioners.